 - Improving topical product penetration and treatment results

-- It improves the movement of lymph fluid into the local lymph nodes to help remove waste products
+- It improves the movement of lymph fluid into the local lymph nodes to help remove waste products.

-In order to dry brush you first need to have the proper brush.
-One with a long handle, and firm bristles.
-I use this one made by Bernard Jensen.
-You can also find body brushes at most health food stores or spas (just be willing to pay a pretty penny at some of these places).
 I dry brush first thing in the morning before I shower, but you can do it any time of day.
 Simply start at your feet, and move the brush in vertical/upward movements over your skin.
 Slowly work your way up and over your whole body.
-Simple as that.
 It only takes a few minutes and your skin should feel smoother immediately.
-The first time you do this you may not like the sensation of those hard bristles on your skin (I sure didn't) but once you do it a few times you actually start to enjoy feeling.
+The first time you do this you may not like the sensation of those hard bristles on your skin (I sure didn't) but once you do it a few times you get used to it and most people actually start to enjoy the feeling.

 2. Treatment for keratosis pilaris: moisturization